Aldaviva/Gandi/Readme.md

 This library allows you to create, read, update, and delete [LiveDNS](https://www.gandi.net/en-US/domain/dns) DNS records in your [Gandi](https://www.gandi.net/) [domains](https://www.gandi.net/en-US/domain).

-It's similar to [G6.GandiLiveDns](https://www.nuget.org/packages/G6.GandiLiveDns), but it's compatible with both Personal Access Token and API Key authentication, public types have interfaces so you can mock and actually test your dependent code, and it's compatible with a wider variety of runtimes.
+It's similar to [G6.GandiLiveDns](https://www.nuget.org/packages/G6.GandiLiveDns), but it allows both Personal Access Token and API Key authentication, public types have interfaces so you can mock and actually test your dependent code, and it's compatible with a wider variety of runtimes.

 <!-- MarkdownTOC autolink="true" bracket="round" autoanchor="false" levels="1,2,3,4" bullets="1.,-" -->